CLOBr Logo

 4. Directional Analysis: Differentiates buy (support) from sell (resistance) liquidity

-5. Visual Representation: Displays the result as an intuitive depth chart similar to order books
+5. Visual Representation: Displays the result as a depth chart that reads like a traditional order book

 Why DEX Liquidity Provides Better Signals